FrancescoGalli/impedance_analysis_project/README.md

 frequency points, the impedance complex data are calculated.
 After the generation, a random noise on both real and imaginary parts is added to the generated data, using `numpy.random.rand` and a seed specified in the configuration file.
-The module then prints the impedance module and phase vs frequency of the results, and saves the graphs in a `.pdf` file and the points in a `.txt` file.
+The module then prints the impedance amplitude and phase vs frequency of the results, and saves the graphs in a `.pdf` file and the points in a `.txt` file.

 [Impedance_analysis.py](https://github.com/FrancescoGalli/impedance_analysis_project/blob/main/impedance_analysis.py) is dedicated to the analysis (fitting) of the impedance data.
 It reads a .txt file containing the impedance vs frequency points.
-The accepted formats are either frequency, impedance module and phase, or frequency and complex impedance.
+The accepted formats are either frequency, impedance amplitude and phase, or frequency and complex impedance.
 Similarly to the generation module, a circuit diagram and the physical description of its elements (i.e. the fitting parameters) must be set by the user.
 In addition each element can be set as constant, i.e. its parameter will still contribute to the circuit impedance, but will NOT be considered during the fitting process as a minimizing parameter.
 The reason behind this is that it happens that, with data in a certain range of frequecy, some elements are less relevant than others for the impedance trend.\